WONDER HOUSE @ SXSW 2022 Experience:

 Dorsey has received numerous awards for her artwork, including the University of Arizona School of Art’s Marcia Grand Centennial Sculpture Award, the UA College of Fine Art’s Medici Scholar Award, and the French National Center’s Interdisciplinary and Global Environmental Studies Award.
 Her work has been shown at Biosphere 2, Tucson Museum of Contemporary Art, Harpa Kaldalón in Reykjavik, Iceland, the James and Anne Duderstadt Gallery in Michigan, Arts in the Public Sphere in Boston, MA, Arts Environments in Athens, GA, and for the College Art Association in New York and Los Angeles.
 She has published in the International Journal of Science Education and the Journal of Risk Research.

-She is an MFA candidate in the School of Art at the University of Arizona and works in Dr. Ramírez-Andreotta’s Integrated Environmental Science and Health Risk Laboratory.
+She earned an MFA from the School of Art at the University of Arizona and worked in Dr. Ramírez-Andreotta’s Integrated Environmental Science and Health Risk Laboratory.